-Negative testing offers oil and gas companies a reliable way to test well barrier integrity and remain in compliance with Code of Federal Regulations (CFR) Title 30 § 250.721(g).
+Negative testing, also known as inflow testing, offers oil and gas companies a reliable way to test well barrier integrity and remain in compliance with the Code of Federal Regulations (CFR) Title 30 § 250.721(g).
 During a test, displacement occurs through the use of a lower density completion fluid — thus lowering pressure — and the well barrier is monitored for leaks.

 Horner Plots Take a Lot for Granted